dmitrysamodurov/Aspose.Email-Documentation/java/developer-guide/working-with-exchange-ews-client/working-with-exchange-mailbox-and-messages/_index.md

 ## **Sending Email Messages**
 You can send email messages using an Exchange Server with the help of the tools in [Aspose.Email.Exchange](#working-with-exchange-mailbox-and-messages).
 The IEWSClient.Send() method accepts a [MailMessage](https://apireference.aspose.com/email/java/com.aspose.email/MailMessage) instance as a parameter and sends the email.
 This article explains how to send email messages using Exchange Web Services.

 Aspose.Email provides the IEWSClient class to connect to Microsoft Exchange Server using Exchange Web Services.
 The following code snippet shows you how to uses EWS to send emails using Microsoft Exchange Server.
-The following code snippet shows you how to sends email messages using EWS.
+The following Java code snippet shows you how to sends email messages using EWS.